coreos/docs/os/booting-on-ec2.md

 ssh core@<ip address>
 ```

-Optionally, you may want to [configure your ssh-agent](https://github.com/coreos/fleet/blob/master/Documentation/using-the-client.md#remote-fleet-access) to more easily run [fleet commands](../fleet/launching-containers-fleet.md).

 ## Multiple clusters
 If you would like to create multiple clusters you will need to change the "Stack Name".
 You can find the direct [template file on S3](https://s3.amazonaws.com/coreos.com/dist/aws/coreos-stable-hvm.template).